I’m sure you’ve heard this stat: more than four million blog posts go live every single day.

 - You get to tell a story.
 And everybody loves a good story.

-Neil Patel’s How to Write a Perfect Case Study That Attracts High Paying Clients does both brilliantly.
+Neil Patel’s 8 Tips For Creating a More Effective Case Study (With Examples) does both brilliantly.
 On top of that, it gets pretty meta: it’s a case-study guide that is a case study itself.

 4. “What went wrong” case study